-A Franciscan, Venice also has this deliberately designed aspect.
+A Franciscan, Venice also has a progressive design element.
 In one version the wall above the monk is blank.
 In another ‘Franciscan of II Redentore’ appears where one might expect the name of the street.
-It is, instead, a name plate for the monk, telling us that he comes from II Redentore, that fine church by Palladio.
+The name plate for the monk is telling us that he comes from the II Redentore church.

 ‘Sometimes you have the feeling that here are all the makings of a picture – except for just one thing that seems to be missing.
 But what one thing?
 Perhaps someone suddenly walks into your range of view.
 You follow his progress through the view-finder.
 You wait and wait and then you finally press the button.’
 Cartier-Bresson 1952